 - Inspect the entire motorhome during the test drive and pre-delivery inspection (PDI), and note any issues in writing on the TMC Product Warranty Registration Form.
-Ask any questions you may have before leaving the selling dealership. - Read and indicate your acceptance of TMC's terms and conditions of the Thor Motor Coach Limited Warranty by signing, along with a representative of the dealership, the TMC Product Warranty Registration Form. - 3.
-Complete and return all applicable component warranty cards and registrations. - 4.
+Ask any questions you may have before leaving the selling dealership. - At the time of purchase, read and indicate your acceptance of TMC's terms and conditions of the Thor Motor Coach Limited Warranty by signing, along with a representative of the dealership, the TMC Product Warranty Registration Form. - 3.
+At the time of purchase, complete and return all applicable component warranty cards and registrations. - 4.
+Perform regular and proper maintenance (refer to Sections 11 and 12).
+Be sure to have service performed in a timely manner to help avoid situations arising from neglect or abuse that are not covered under warranty. - 5.
 Familiarize yourself with your new motorhome; its systems, features, and safe operational procedures.
 Follow all TMC, chassis manufacturer, and all individual component suppliers' instructions regarding safety, operation, and maintenance of their respective products.